-(3) Steel Piles: Ensure the maximum pile compression and tensile stresses as predicted by the Wave Equation, and/or measured during driving are no greater than 0.9 times the yield strength $(0.9 f_v)$ of the steel.
+(3) Steel Piles: Ensure the maximum allowed pile compression and tensile stresses as predicted by the Wave Equation, and/or measured during driving are no greater than 0.9 times the yield strength (0.9 f_v) of the steel.

-(4) Timber Piles: Ensure the maximum pile compression and tensile stresses as predicted by the wave equation, and/or measured during driving are no greater than 3.6 ksi for Southern Pine and Pacific Coast Douglas Fir and 0.9 of the ultimate parallel to the grain strength for piles of other wood.
+(4) Timber Piles: Ensure the maximum allowed pile compression and tensile stresses as predicted by the wave equation, and/or measured during driving are no greater than 3.6 ksi for Southern Pine and Pacific Coast Douglas Fir and 0.9 of the ultimate parallel to the grain strength for piles of other wood.

-455-5.11.3 Temporary Piles: Submit for the Engineers review, an analysis signed and sealed by a Specialty Engineer which establishes the pile lengths for temporary piles, and submit for the Engineers approval, a Wave Equation analysis signed and sealed by a Specialty Engineer which establishes the driving criteria for temporary piles at least five working days prior to driving temporary production piles.
-The required driving resistance is equal to the sum of the factored design (service) load multiplied by the appropriate factor of safety plus the scour and down drag resistances shown in the Plans, divided by the appropriate resistance factor (no safety factor is required) or the ultimate bearing capacitynominal bearing resistance shown in the Plans, whichever is higher.÷
+455-5.11.3 Temporary Piles: Submit for the Engineers approval, a Wave Equation analysis signed and sealed by a Specialty Engineer which establishes the driving criteria for temporary piles.
+The required driving resistance is equal to the design (service) load multiplied by the appropriate factor of safety plus the scour and down drag resistance shown in the plans (no safety factor is required) or the ultimate bearing capacity shown in the plans, whichever is higher